CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 2.md

     With the **ForEach** activity selected, navigate to the **General** tab and update the **Name** field with the text **For each file**.

     Next, create a conditional path by dragging and dropping the **On success** option between the **Get items in folder activity** and the **For each file activity**.
-This step establishes a logical flow in your pipeline, ensuring that the ForEach retrieval occurs only after the file directory has been successfully completed.
+This step establishes a logical flow in your pipeline, ensuring that the ForEach retrieval occurs only after the file directory has been successfully created.

     ![Output window file names](./Media/foreach-conditional-path-name.png)